So, we bought a house and moved somewhat recently.

 Meanwhile, there’s a wall downstairs with an open interior window and so a ledge one can sit on, and the stairs as we moved to a two story, and so on, and it had to be decided whether or not certain household features count as furniture.
 The one story we were in had different features.

 Now that we have a lot more hardwood floors, I’ve found out that kneeling on them is a bit less cushioned but makes my legs go numb a lot slower.
 Overall, I like it slightly better.

 Mistress’ office is much bigger now and importantly, I can access most of it without having to walk directly past her.
-We have and have had a protocol that if I come into a room (mostly her office) and don’t make eye contact with her, it doesn’t count as being in her presence and is a signal that I’m just passing through to use an object in there or clean something, and so I don’t need to ask permission (and what else I can do) to leave again, which would be the entirety of that interaction.
+We have and have had a protocol that if I come into a room (mostly her office) and don’t make eye contact with her, it doesn’t count as being in her presence and is a signal that I’m just passing through to use an object in there or clean something, and so I don’t need to ask permission (and what else I can do, and then curtsy) to leave again, which would be the entirety of that interaction.
 The new layout makes avoiding said eye contact easier, which I’ve noted quickly.
 Convenient.

 Little other things—the master bathroom has a separate toilet room and the (also French) doors to the main part of the bathroom don’t lock, meaning the rule about me not locking interior doors gets a little more intuitive when I get in the shower.

 The rule on notifying her when I’m leaving the house kicked into effect for getting the mail, no more slot right in the garage door.
 Not a big deal, and I have to remember the mailbox keys, too.